Daniel arap Moi: Presidency

 When Jomo Kenyatta died on 22 August 1978, Moi became the acting president.
 Per the Constitution, a special presidential election for the balance of Kenyatta's term was to be held on 8 November, 90 days later.
 However, a Cabinet meeting decided that no one else was interested in running for presidency, thus various politicians began campaigning across the country for Moi to be declared the president unopposed.
 He was therefore sworn in as the second President of Kenya on 14 October 1978 as a result of the walkover electoral process.
+Upon becoming president, Moi promised (as noted by one journal) "to conduct an open, democratic government and lead the country into a new era of African socialism."